open-edge-insights/eii-zmq-broker/README.md

 $ make
 ```

-### Usage
+#### Usage

 After building the ZeroMQ Broker you will have a binary named, "zmq-broker".
 Use this binary to run the ZeroMQ Broker.

-The ZeroMQ Broker can be configured from the EII Configuration Manager as
+The ZeroMQ Broker can be configured from the OEI Configuration Manager as
 well as from environmental variables and JSON configuration files.

-To use the configuration obtained via the EII Configuration Manager, simply
+To use the configuration obtained via the OEI Configuration Manager, simply
 start the binary with no parameters; however, make sure to set the `AppName`
 and `DEV_MODE` environmental variables.
 As mentioned at the beginning of the,
 "Bare Metal", section, this way of running the broker should only be done in
 development environments.
 As such, it is assumed that the `DEV_MODE` environmental
 variable will be set to `true` and no security shall be used with the Configuration
-Manager or over EII Message Bus ZeroMQ TCP connections.
+Manager or over Message Bus ZeroMQ TCP connections.
 Additionall, for running
 in this way, the, "ia_etcd", container must be running.

 ```sh